 - The Stony Brook Long Island Rail Road station is located on the north side of West Campus.
 The train runs from Port Jefferson (one stop east of Stony Brook) west to New York City.
 There are transfer points to other LIRR lines at Huntington, Jamaica and Hicksville.
 Click here for a LIRR schedule.
 For transportation options in New York City, visit the Metropolitan Transportation Authority system maps.

 - Stony Brook University is located in Suffolk County, which has a bus system that runs from the middle of the island out to the north and south forks of Long Island.
 For a schedule and a bus route finder, see Suffolk County bus schedule.

 - For those of you who may be temporarily staying at Brookhaven National Laboratory, a daily shuttle bus is available.
 See BNL/SBU bus schedule.

 Finding for affordable housing can be a challenge on Long Island.
-Visit our Housing page for information and an option for temporary housing.
+Visit our Housing page for information.

 All international Postdoctoral Scholars must visit the Visa and Immigration Services office within the first few days of their arrival to campus.